vedph/pythia/docs/example.md

 },
 ```

-Note that here the attribute name expected to hold the numeric date value is `date-value`, just like the attribute to be extracted by the XML attribute parser at nr.3 above.
+>Here the attribute name expected to hold the numeric date value is `date-value`, just like the attribute to be extracted by the XML attribute parser at nr.3 above.
 So, this parser will extract the attribute from the TEI header, and then the calculator will use it.

 #### Tokens

+🎯 Tokenize text.

 (6) **tokenizer**: we use here a standard tokenizer (`tokenizer.standard`) which splits text at whitespace or apostrophes (while keeping the apostrophes with the token).
 Its **filters** are:

 - `token-filter.punctuation`: this adds punctuation metadata to the indexed words.
 - `token-filter.udp`: this adds UDPipe analysis results to the indexed words.

-- `token-filter.pho-supplier-lat`: this filter uses the Chiron phonology analyzer to provide an approximate IPA-coded representation of each indexed word, together with its syllables count.

 - `token-filter.ita`: this is properly for Italian, but here we can use it for Latin too, as it just removes all the characters which are not letters or apostrophe, strips from them all diacritics, and lowercases all the letters.
 - `token-filter.len-supplier`: this filter does not touch the token, but adds metadata to it, related to the number of letters of each token.
 This is just to have some fancier metadata to play with.
 This way you will be able to search tokens by their letters counts.

-- token-filter-syl

 ```json
 "Tokenizer": {